goldingn/BayesComm/readme.md

 # BayesComm

-GRaF is an R package for fitting species interaction distribution models using Bayesian multivariate binary (probit) regression.
+BayesComm is an R package for fitting species interaction distribution models using Bayesian multivariate binary (probit) regression.
 This is a work in progress and will be the subject of an upcoming paper.
 There are a number of updates planned - potentially including a change of name - so expect some fairly major changes.

 There is a version of BayesComm [on CRAN](http://cran.r-project.org/web/packages/BayesComm/index.html), but this is the development version so will get the updates first.